 - Once you are done, thank your companions for their time.

-Follow these guidelines and keep yourself out from making unnecessary blunders.
+Follow these guidelines to show great work ethic and professionalism.
 If you have more questions, leave a comment and I will be delighted to answer.